grafana/adventure/workshop.md

 +         self.cheat_count += 1
 +         self.cheat_counter.add(1)
-        self.sword_counter.add(1)  # Increment sword counter when cheating return "You should continue north you cheater."
+        self.sword_counter.add(1)  # Increment sword counter when cheating return "You should continue north, you cheater."

 ```

-To add a cheat attempt counter, a quick way is to edit the Grafana dashboard, and `Duplicate` one of the panels (e.g. `Evil Sword`), and then changing the metric name to the one you have created for cheat attempts.
+To add a cheat attempt counter, a quick way is to edit the Grafana dashboard, and `Duplicate` one of the panels (e.g., `Evil Sword`), and then change the metric name to the one you have created for cheat attempts.

 ![Duplicate Panel](./img/workshop/duplicate-panel.png)